arthur-e/swc-workshop/sql-intro-gapminder/Intro-SQL.md

 2. We'll call our new database **gapminder.**
 3. SQLite3 manages databases that are stored as single files on a computer's file system.
 So, after we click **OK** we'll be prompted to save the database as a file. **Save it to your Desktop as `gapminder.sqlite`.**
 4. Start the import **Database** -> **Import.**
-5. Select the file to import: `gap-every-five-years.csv`
+5. Select the file to import: `gapminder-surveys.csv`
 6. Give the table a name that matches the table's contents.
 I like to choose a plural noun that describes the data represented by the rows.
 We'll call it **surveys.**
 7. Here the first row has column headings, so **check the 'First row contains column names' box**
 8. Use the defaults of **Fields separated by: comma** and **Fields enclosed by: double quotes.**